TL;DR

 Not applicable.
 Temp email is a hosted service you visit in your browser.
 You rely on the service provider for uptime and data handling.

 Fully open-source and self-hostable.
-If you have a server, you can run your own addy.io instance with complete control over your data.
-This is rare among email alias services and is a significant advantage for users who want zero trust in third parties.
+If you have a server, you can run your own addy.io instance with total control over your data.
+This is rare among email alias services and provides a big advantage for users who want zero trust in third parties.

 Account Requirement